fastify/fastify/docs/Reference/Principles.md

 Fastify aims to provide the best developer experience at the performance point it is operating.
-It provides a great out-of-the-box experience that it is flexible enough to be adapted to a various level of situations.
+It provides a great out-of-the-box experience that is flexible enough to be adapted to a variety of situations.

 As an example, this means that binary addons are forbidden because most JavaScript developers would not